python/steering-council/updates/2022-03-steering-council-update.md

 ## 2022-03-28

-* The SC met with the Developer in Residence to discuss the delayed GitHub issues migrationCLA bot, PyCon keynotes, and 3.9/3.10 security releases.
+* The SC met with the Developer in Residence to discuss the delayed GitHub issues migration, CLA bot, PyCon keynotes, and 3.9/3.10 security releases.
 * The SC met with the Director of Operations to discuss 2-factor authentication (to be handled after PyCon US).
 * The SC discussed PEP 678 (Enriching Exception with Notes).
 * The SC discussed PEP 670 (Convert macros to functions in the Python C API).